-(G = Height of guide top above bracket arm 90mm see Step 2.4.
-Dimensions are recommended and suit Normal and Restricted Headroom Installations.
+\C2, E2, G Dimensions are for Restricted Headroom Installations Only, (G = Height of guide top above bracket arm see Step 4).
+Dimensions are recommended and suit Normal Headroom Installations, top of guide will be level with top of bracket arm (i.e. G).